therealwestninja/hypnosys-suit/README.md

 Generate personalised induction scripts with AI, hear them narrated by the browser's text-to-speech engine, and experience guided sessions with procedural soundscapes, 16 hypnotic visual effects, and real-time customisation — all running locally in your browser with zero server dependencies.

-Built for [Perchance.org/hypnosis-script-generator](https://perchance.org/hypnosis-script-generator).
-No accounts.
+Live here: [Perchance.org/advanced-hypnosis-narration-engine](https://perchance.org/advanced-hypnosis-narration-engine).
+No account required.
 No downloads.
 No data leaves your device.

 ---